Rachele Mori

 Rachele Mori (born 29 March 2003) is an Italian hammer thrower who won the gold medal at the 2022 World Athletics U20 Championships.

+Personal life

 She is the sister of the rugby union player Federico Mori, both nephews of the world champion of 400 m hs in Seville 1999 Fabrizio Mori.

 Career

 Her personal best of 68.04 m in hammer throw, established in 2022 at the age of 19, in addition to being the new U20 Italian record, also represents the 5th best all-time performance in Italy at open level.